BubuNebed/Introduction-to-Javascript/README.md

 # Introduction-to-Javascript
-A script that prints my name, height and country
+A script that prints my name,height and country